 Diseases carried by animals can be scary.
 We may feel like we have some control of things spread from person to person.
 After all, we can avoid sick people, or crowded public spaces, or just practice good hygiene and frequent hand washing.
 Animals are another story.
-Wild animals will come and go as they please, they never wash up with hot, soapy water, they urinate and defecate wherever they see fit instead of only going in appropriate places, they don't cover their mouths when they cough or sneeze and they can spread all kinds of germs.
+Wild animals will come and go as they please, they never wash up with hot, soapy water.
+They urinate and defecate wherever they see fit instead of only going in designated places.
+They don’t cover their mouths when they cough or sneeze and they can spread all kinds of germs.

 Diseases from rodents.